Parents/Students » Guidelines and Policies » UCP Information Form

 Williams Complaints

-A Williams complaint concerns instructional materials, emergency or urgent facilities conditions that pose a threat to the health and safety of pupils, and teacher vacancy or misassignment.
+A Williams complaint concerns alleged deficiencies related to instructional materials, emergency or urgent facilities conditions that pose a threat to the health and safety of pupils or staff, and teacher vacancy or misassignment.
 They may be filed anonymously.
 LEAs must have a complaint form available for these types of complaints, but will not reject a complaint if the form is not used as long as the complaint is submitted in writing.
 Under applicable regulations, a notice must be posted in each classroom in each school notifying parents and guardians of the matters subject to a Williams complaint and where to obtain a form to file a complaint.

 A Williams complaint must be resolved by the school principal or by the district superintendent or his or her designee.
 A complainant who is not satisfied with the resolution has the right to describe the complaint to the governing board of the school district at a regularly scheduled meeting of the board.
 Except for complaints involving a condition of a facility that poses an emergency or urgent threat, there is no right of appeal to the CDE.